 So, I re-fenced, got a big dog, and replanted.
 Then, like something out of a sci-fi movie, freaking GOPHERS yanked the plants down by the roots and made them vanish.
 All that remained was a fluttering leaf here and there.

-I am still picking tomatoes and peppers from the plants I saved, but that’s all we got this year.
-Thankfully, we’re big fans of salsa and marinara, but we don’t have enough to live off.
-In four months on my little prepper homestead, I’ve basically produced a large salad.
+That year, all I got was tomatoes and peppers from the plants I saved.
+Thankfully, we’re big fans of salsa and marinara, but we did not have enough to live off.
+In four months on my little prepper homestead, I basically produced a large salad.

 As I mentioned above, shortcuts are expensive and all of these may not be realistic or fall within your budget.